-Australia rescues children of dead Islamic State fighters from Syria
+Australia to bring children of dead Islamic State fighters home from Syria

 On Monday, the U.N. human rights chief urged nations to “assume responsibility for their nationals” and not inflict statelessness on fighters’ children.

-At least 50 more Australian children and women remain in the camps in northeast Syria, many sick and injured, Paul Ronalds, chief executive of Save the Children, a charity working in several Syrian camps, said in a statement.
+At least 50 more Australian children and women remain in camps in Syria, many sick and injured, Paul Ronalds, chief executive of Save the Children, a charity working in several Syrian camps, said in a statement.

 Morrison said there was no blanket policy about Australia’s repatriation of children stranded in Syria.